flanksource/karina/README.md

 ### Contributing

-Please follow the guideline below when contributing to this project
+Please follow the guideline below when contributing to this project.

 * [Conventional commits](https://www.conventionalcommits.org/en/v1.0.0/)